 Hi, my name is Angela Crampton, and I’m addicted to being on the move.
 Whether it’s traveling or exploring the great outdoors.

+I’m a social human and like the company of others.
+You may not find solo female traveler stories here.
+If you do, it may be about solo outdoor adventures of self discovery.
 If I mention Andy in any of my posts, it is because he is my travel companion and husband.
 I would not have been able to do all the planning and research for the trips without him!
 He likes to stay behind the scenes, but most of my travel includes him.

 “The best travel accessory is someone you love.”